tes/compoxure/README.md

 | noCache            | ~~Do not cache this backend.~~ Deprecated - caching is now off by default |
 | tags            | a space separated list of tags.
 They are used to mark a cached item, so they should be easy to bulk delete |
 | passThroughHeaders | Pass this array of headers to the client if the backend sets them.
 E.g., `"passThroughHeaders": ["x-robot-tag","cache-control"]`|
 | addResponseHeaders | Set the response headers in this map always.
-E.g., `"addResponseHeaders": { "x-robots-tag": "noindex" }`
+E.g., `"addResponseHeaders": { "x-robots-tag": "noindex" }`.
+You can use template variables in these headers.

 You can define multiple backends, by adding as many declarations for backends as you like, with differing patterns.
 The first match wins e.g.